ilsep93/climate-data-pipeline/README.md

     "cropped_raster_dir": Name of the directory where cropped rasters will be saved "zonal_stats_dir": Name of the directory where zonal statistics will be saved "yearly_aggregate_dir": Name of the directory where the yearly aggregate with all monthly projections will be saved "product": Climatology product.
-Options are "temp", "tmix", "tmax", "prec" "scenario": Scenario to be processed.
+Options are "TEMP", "TMIN", "TMAX", "PREC" "scenario": Scenario to be processed.
 May vary by product.
-    "month": Month to be processed
+    "month": Month to be processed.
+Month in upper case
 ```

 # Skills Practiced: